-Canada’s sustainable forest management regime ensures that our forests remain healthy and continue to provide a steady stream of benefits for Canadians.
-With strong laws, oversight and management, timber harvesting in Canada is sustainable.
+Canada’s sustainable forest management regime ensures that our forests remain healthy and that the forest industry continues to provide Canadians with a steady stream of benefits.

 Most of Canada’s forests are publicly owned

 About 90% of Canada’s forests are located on provincial and territorial Crown lands.
 The provincial and territorial governments are therefore responsible for forest management.
 They specify an allowable annual cut, which includes both the annual level of harvest allowed on a particular area of Crown land and the minimum forest age at the time of harvest.
 Regulating harvest levels in this way helps to ensure sustainability over the long term.

 Whether through natural or artificial regeneration, harvested forests grow back.
 Regeneration ensures that Canada’s forests continue to produce wood fibre for commercial uses, offer recreational opportunities and provide ecosystem services, such as storing carbon, regulating water quality and quantity, and creating wildlife habitat.